zeeshanali/Online-Help/docs/Getting_started_2_0.md

 - **Password -** Password can be changed and confirmed.
 - **Email Notifications -** The types of events for which this account will receive emailed notifications can be selected from a checklist.
 If no notifications are selected, email notifications will be sent for all alerts except “Host contact alerts”.
 See [Setting up Email Notifications of alerts](#setting-up-email-notifications-of-alerts).

-**Note:** Unauthenticated users can access the static HTML content present on the Intel® Manager for Lustre* software GUI, but the display will not be populated with current system information unless the user is authenticated.
+**Note:** Unauthenticated users can access the static HTML content present on the Integrated Manager for Lustre* software GUI, but the display will not be populated with current system information unless the user is authenticated.

 ## Setting up email notifications of alerts

 This feature lets a superuser selectively turn on and turn off email notifications of specific classes of alerts for individual users.
 Users can also configure this capability.
 The alert email has specific information as to which component is affected.

 **Note:** A mail handler needs to be established to forward alert emails before this feature will work.
-See [Editing Intel® Manager for Lustre* software Configuration Settings](Install_Guide/ig_ch_05_install.md#editing-manager-for-lustre-software-configuration-settings) for more information.
+See [Editing Integrated Manager for Lustre* software Configuration Settings](Install_Guide/ig_ch_05_install.md#editing-manager-for-lustre-software-configuration-settings) for more information.

 To set up email notifications: